SergeoLacruz/inventree-supplier-sync/README.md

 Error handling is not good yet.
 In case Mouser returns garbage the plugin might just crash because keys in the json might be missing

 E.g. Mouser sends more data like availability, packaging and so on.
-I may make sense to include these into the properties to update.
+It may make sense to include these into the properties to update.